Quitting Instagram and What I’m Doing Instead

 So, I’ve decided to quit Instagram for now and I’m already breathing deeper.

-In my commitment to myself, I’ve decided to post rarely, only for my films and only as needed.
-And, I truly feel excited about taking the path less travelled.
+In my commitment to myself, I’ve decided to post periodically and only for my films.

 Someday this could change, but for now, you can find me here.

 This isn’t the first time I’ve gone against the norm and it won’t be the last.
-Life is too short to worry about creating reels to capture someone’s attention when I’d rather be creating art that lives in people’s hearts.
+Life is too short to worry about creating reels when I’d rather be creating art that lives in people’s hearts.

 After all, I’m one of 1.16 billion users, so why chase the algorithm?